 To apply and become eligible for transfer credit assessment:

 Once you apply, and submit your official transcripts, you will be automatically assessed for transfer credit.Additional information for international students

 What is required to receive a transfer credit assessment?

 Once you apply to a TRU program and your official documents are received, your previous post-secondary education will be assessed for transfer credit.

 If the courses you have taken have not been evaluated previously by TRU, you may be contacted by the transfer credit articulation team to provide detailed outlines for those courses.
-For course outlines in a language other than English or French, please provide translations.
+For course outlines in a language other than English or French, please provide certified translations.

 Once your transfer credits have been processed, it is your responsibility to review them carefully in myTRU and follow up with your program advisor if you have any questions.

 What is the deadline to expect completion of a transfer credit assessment?

 The articulation team processes transfer credit evaluations as quickly as possible.
 A number of factors can cause delays.
 You can help by submitting all required documentation right away so that you and your program advisor will be able to make informed decisions regarding course selection and program planning.
 For courses beginning in September, your official transcripts and course outlines must be received by April 1 if you would like transfer credit on your student record before registration opens in June.